Nikhil-002/Daily-News-Website/README.md

 # Technologies Used
 HTML: Used for creating the structure and layout of the website.<br/>
 CSS: Utilized for styling the website, ensuring a visually appealing and consistent design.<br/>
-React.js: The website is built using React.js, a popular JavaScript library for building user interfaces.
+JavaScript: A popular JavaScript library is used for building user interfaces that is React Js.
 React allows for efficient component-based development and seamless updates to the user interface.<br/>